FermiDirak/pmt/spec.md

 All staged changes are stashed before switching to the other feature.
 Switching to a feature with stashed changes will automatically unstash all changes.

+### mpr

+Makes a pull request for the given feature.

 ##More to come in the near future!

 ___